Koojav/duelystslackbot/README.md

  - `/card PARTIAL_CARDNAME`
  Displays info about cards that match specified pattern.
  In-depth info is displayed only for searches matching one card, for searches that return up to 9 results simple list is displayed, above that more precise query is required.

+**Reminder:** Commmands' names are exemplary and can be set, in Slack's custom command configuration, to whatever suits your needs best.